 Despite facing injury setbacks, Heenan displayed resilience and returned to help Connacht win the Pro12 title in the 2015-2016 season.

 In 2018, Heenan decided to join Bristol Rugby for the 2018/19 season, making his Gallagher Premiership debut in March 2019.
 He has since become an integral part of the Bristol Bears squad, playing in multiple positions, including as a captain and number 8.

 On the international stage, Heenan represented New Zealand at various underage levels, including playing for the New Zealand schools team and captaining the under-20s at the Junior World Championship in 2012.
 In June 2016, he became eligible to play for Ireland after completing three years of residency in the country.

-Heenan won the Contribution to Irish Society award at the 2017 Rugby Players Ireland Awards held in May 2017.
+Throughout his career, Heenan has showcased his talent and commitment to the sport, earning accolades such as the Contribution to Irish Society award at the 2017 Rugby Players Ireland Awards.

 |2018 - present|

 |2013 - 2018|